tomoki171923/selenium-ci/README.md

 ### 4. check your log

-check your test log in log folder.
+check your test log in the log folder.

 the following is sample.
 log/seleniumci_20200925_054618_case1_sample/case1_sample.log